john-itcsolutions/bucordo/README.md

 So, in each non-ordering server proceed as follows.

-`docker exec -it postgis_container_x_y bash`
+`docker exec -it bucordo_x_y bash`

+`adduser bucordo`

+`docker exec -it <container-name-bucordo-x-y>`

+`apt install postgresql-plperl-13`

+`perl -MCPAN -e 'install Bundle::DBI'`

+`perl -MCPAN -e 'install DBD::Pg'`

+`perl -MCPAN -e 'install DBIx::Safe'`

+`su bucordo`

+`psql bucordo`

+`CREATE EXTENSION plperl;`

+`\q`

+Ensure the existing "bucordo.schema" file (from this repo) is copied (docker cp) to each ordering server.

+In each server:

-`su postgres`
+`su bucordo`

+In the folder to which you copied bucordo.schema:

+`psql bucordo < bucordo.schema`

 Each bucordo node must be 'subscribed' to its own Member Class server (only).

+The other bucordo servers will be updating each other with current transactions from the substrate databases.

+There then will need to be an Ordering Process (Consensus Seeking) to determine the order in which the current block of transactions will be committed.
+Please refer to the above-mentioned IBM article.

 The next step is to investigate how to involve the Ordering Service in the ordering of transactions by consensus from the other servers, and propogating the finalised Blocks throughout the system.
-We require a partitioned set of Order_Member_Class_x servers including on the database "lagerhaus".
+We require a partitioned set of Bucordo_Member_Class_x servers.

 # About the docker-compose.yml file to run: